-Although SSL-based encryption is used to protect communication between client components and vCenter Server or ESX/ESXi, the Linux versions of these components do not perform certificate validation.
-Therefore, even if you have replaced the self-signed certificates on vCenter and ESX/ESXi with legitimate certificates signed by your local root certificate authority or a third party, communications with Linux clients are still vulnerable to MiTM attacks.
+Although SSL-based encryption is used to protect communication between client components and VMware vCenter Server or VMware ESX/ESXi, the Linux versions of these components do not perform certificate validation.
+Therefore, even if you have replaced the self-signed certificates on VMware vCenter and VMware ESX/ESXi with legitimate certificates signed by your local root certificate authority or a third party, communications with Linux clients are still vulnerable to MiTM attacks.
 The components that are vulnerable when running on Linux include:

 - Any vCLI command

 - Any vSphere SDK for Perl script

-- Virtual machine console access initiated from a Linux-based Web Access browser session
+- Virtual machine console access initiated from a Linux-based vSphere Web Access browser session

 - Any program written using the vSphere SDK

-The management interfaces of vCenter Server and ESX should be available only on trusted networks, but providing encryption and certificate validation add extra layers of defense against an attack.
-If you are able to mitigate systems on the management network's interposing themselves on network traffic, or you can trust that such systems will not appear on the network, the use of Linux-based clients would not increase the security risk.
+The management interfaces of VMware vCenter Server and VMware ESX should be available only on trusted networks, but providing encryption and certificate validation adds extra layers of defense against an attack.
+If you are able to militate against systems on the management network's interposing themselves on network traffic, or you can trust that such systems will not appear on the network, the use of Linux-based clients will not increase the security risk.

 OPERATIONAL ELEMENT DESCRIPTION Code VCL01 Name Restrict the use of Linux-based clients.
-Description Although SSL-based encryption is used to protect communication between client components and vCenter Server or ESX/ESXi, the Linux versions of these components do not perform certificate validation.
-Risk or Control Even if you have replaced the self-signed certificates on vCenter and ESX/ESXi with legitimate certificates signed by your local root certificate authority or a third party, communications with Linux clients are still vulnerable to MiTM attacks.
+Description Although SSL-based encryption is used to protect communication between client components and VMware vCenter Server or VMware ESX/ESXi, the Linux versions of these components do not perform certificate validation.
+Risk or Control Even if you have replaced the self-signed certificates on VMware vCenter and VMware ESX/ESXi with legitimate certificates signed by your local root certificate authority or a third party, communications with Linux clients are still vulnerable to MiTM attacks.
 With proper controls, this restriction can be relaxed if deemed appropriate.
-These controls include: Restriction of management network access only to authorized systems Use of firewalls to restrict access to vCenter only by authorized hosts Use of jump-box systems for exclusive access to vCenter Recommendation Level DMZ Condition or Steps Options include: • Instruct administrators, especially those who have high levels of privileges, not to use Linux- based clients when connecting to vCenter Server. • Make use of a jump-box architecture so that the only Linux clients are those behind the jump.
+These controls include: • Restriction of management network access only to authorized systems • Use of firewalls to restrict access to VMware vCenter only by authorized hosts • Use of jump-box systems for exclusive access to VMware vCenter Recommendation Level DMZ.
+Condition or Steps Options include: • Instruct administrators, especially those who have high levels of privileges, not to use Linux-based clients when connecting to VMware vCenter Server. • Make use of a jump-box architecture so that the only Linux clients are those behind the jump.

-vCenter Server includes a vSphere Client extensibility framework, which provides the ability to extend the vSphere Client with menu selections or toolbar icons that provide access to vCenter add-on components or external, Web-based functionality.
+VMware vCenter Server includes a vSphere Client extensibility framework, which provides the ability to extend the vSphere Client with menu selections or toolbar icons that provide access to VMware vCenter add-on components or external, Web-based functionality.
 With the flexibility, customization and innovation that this entails, there is also the risk of introducing vSphere Client capabilities that were not intended.
 For example, a plug-in might be surreptitiously installed on an administrator's vSphere Client instance, and then might execute arbitrary commands with the privilege level of that administrator.
-If a user with low or no privileges were to use such a client, there would be no added risk, because the plug-in can only interact with vCenter or ESX/ESXi with the permissions of the user running the client.
+If a user with low or no privileges were to use such a client, there would be no added risk, because the plug-in can only interact with VMware vCenter or VMware ESX/ESXi with the permissions of the user running the client.